ionicerp/.github/profile/README.md

 ## Funding

-It's is pre-set to multiply of RM100.
+It's is pre-set to multiply of MYR 100.
 Thank you for your support!

 [One off support](https://buy.stripe.com/fZe1541Rx6OZ9Y4288).